glycoverse/glymotif/tests/testthat/_snaps/has-motif-vectorized.md

       has_motifs(glycan, motifs)
     Condition
       Error in `valid_motifs_arg()`:
-      ! `motifs` must be either 'glycan_graph' objects, a character vector of IUPAC-condensed structure strings, or a character vector of known motif names.
+      ! `motifs` must be either a list of 'glycan_graph' objects, a character vector of IUPAC-condensed structure strings, or a character vector of known motif names.

 # has_motifs: missing motifs uses default motifs